-In the Right-to-Know section, two courses are available: Basic Awareness, which is required for all faculty and staff that may be exposed to hazardous chemicals in the workplace, and Chemical-Specific, which is required for all faculty and staff who use hazardous chemicals as a supplement to training provided by the immediate supervisor.
+The Right to Know course covers basic awareness, which is required for all faculty and staff that may be exposed to hazardous chemicals in the workplace.
+Additional Chemical-Specific training is required for all faculty and staff who use hazardous chemicals and should be provided by the immediate supervisor.

 In addition, all faculty and staff members who work with hazardous materials and generate hazardous waste should review and understand the Hazardous Waste Awareness Training.